mgrebenets/mgrebenets.github.io/_posts/2014-05-29-build-android-in-the-cloud.md

 {% endhighlight %}

 ### Project Specific SDK Update
 If you have various Android project, each with it's own requirements for Android packages, it would be reasonable to add Android SDK update task to the project's build configuration.
-We are using Gradle, so here's an example of Gradle task
+In this example I will use Gradle, so here's an example of Gradle task

 {% highlight bash %}
 task updateSDK(type: Exec) {